Home | Prices | Contact Us | Courses: Power BI - Excel - Python - SQL - Generative AI - Visualising Data - Analysing Data

 - TMDL view: a newish view that allows a code first approach to changing every aspect of the report: useful for advanced developers

 The report view has the report canvas and several panes.
-These are:

 - the Data pane: the list of tables and columns - drag these onto a visual to configure